gromacs/gromacs/docs/user-guide/mdp-options.rst

       but in this case :mdp:`tau-t` controls the period of the temperature fluctuations at equilibrium, which is slightly different from a relaxation time.
-For NVT simulations the conserved energy quantity is written to energy and log file.
+For NVT simulations the conserved energy quantity is written to the energy and log files.

    .. mdp-value:: andersen

-      Temperature coupling by randomizing a fraction of the particles at each timestep.
+      Temperature coupling by randomizing a fraction of the particle velocities at each timestep.
 Reference temperature and coupling groups are selected as above. :mdp:`tau-t` is the average time between randomization of each molecule.
 Inhibits particle dynamics